 \subsection{Node splitting}

 The operation of node splitting for Artin algebras was introduced by Mart\'inez-Villa \cite{MV80}, and further publicized in \cite[X.2]{ARS}.
 Here we recall this notion in language translated to quotients of quiver path algebras.
-We say that $x\in Q_0$ is a \emph{node} of an algebra $A=\kk Q/I$ if and $\za \zb \in I$ for all pairs $\za, \zb \in Q_1$ such that $h\za = x$ and $t\zb = x$.
+We say that $x\in Q_0$ is a \emph{node} of an algebra $A=\kk Q/I$ if $\za \zb \in I$ for all pairs $\za, \zb \in Q_1$ such that $h\za = x$ and $t\zb = x$.
+In other words, any path having $x$ as an intermediate vertex is 0 in $A$.
 Note that we allow sinks and sources to be ``nodes'' in this paper, contrary to the usual definition which omits these.
-In other words, any path having $x$ as an intermediate vertex is 0 in $A$.

 Given a quiver $Q$ and $x\in Q_0$, we can consider the quiver $Q^x$ with vertex set

 and arrow set $(Q^x)_1 = Q_1$.
 Tail and head functions $t, h\colon (Q^x)_1 \to (Q^x)_0$ are the same as in $Q$ except that $x$ is replaced with $x_t$ in the codomain of $t$, and $x$ is replaced with $x_h$ in the codomain of $h$.
 The operation locally around $x$ is illustrated below.